MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/editor.md

 ### Completed

-The `Completed` event is used to react to the completion of an interaction with an `Editor`. `Completed` is raised when the user ends input with a field by entering the return key on the keyboard.
+The `Completed` event is used to react to the completion of an interaction with an `Editor`. `Completed` is raised when the user ends input with a field by entering the return key on the keyboard (or by pressing the Tab key on UWP).
 The handler for the event is a generic event handler, taking the sender and `EventArgs`:

 ```csharp
 void EditorCompleted (object sender, EventArgs e)